Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 - Docker containers share its resources natively with the host, which means your application only uses the compute it needs.
 - The container build files can be deployed easily to any computer/cloud/server and it will run identically on all instances.

 A virtual machine has to reserve a portion of system resources such as the Memory and Drive space.
-These are not scalable resources at runtime.
+Virtual machines are not scalable resources at runtime.
 This limits how many instance you can spin up on a given computer/server.

-In addition to the easier code deployment, it's more powerful and efficient to manage a collection of containers.
+To sum up: containerisation provides easier code deployment/distribution, and can be scaled more easily in conjunction with cloud technology.

 ### Data Ingestion Pipeline